mnwelcome/mn-lgbt-transplants-dev/why.md

 - Today, the Twin Cities Pride festival is the largest free Pride festival in the world, and the second largest festival in Minnesota
 - **High Equality Rating**: Minnesota has earned a high equality rating from the [Movement Advancement Project](https://www.lgbtmap.org/equality-maps/profile_state/MN) for progressive policies, including:
   - A ban on conversion therapy
-  - **“Shield” Laws**: These laws protect transgender individuals and their families, ensuring access to gender-affirming healthcare.
+  - [“Shield” Laws](https://rainbowhealth.org/wp-content/uploads/2023/12/MN-Trans-Refuge-Act-FAQ_Poster.pdf): These laws protect transgender individuals and their families, ensuring access to gender-affirming healthcare.
 - Rated as a safest state with strong protections on Erin in the Morning's [Anti Trans Risk Assessment Map](https://www.erininthemorning.com/p/final-pre-election-2024-anti-trans)

 ## Tim Walz